 Because the scuffle had soured the mood, it wasn’t long before Parama had explained that he was getting tired and Goda had quickly accepted his excuse.
 She ushered Kanna out the door and they made their way through the open plain in silence.

-She came up closer behind Goda, her hands clenched at her sides.
+She came up closer behind the woman, her hands clenched at her sides.
 “Why won’t you fight me?” she finally shouted.
 “Why will you fight him, but not me?
 Why will you push him, and chase him, and hit him, but you won’t even react to me?”

 Goda spun to face her, the gravel billowing up all around her feet.
 She stopped so suddenly that Kanna nearly ran into her.
 “Because he’s just playing with me,” Goda said, her voice deep and severe.
 “You’re actually serious.”

-When Goda turned and began walking again, Kanna only sped up her own furious steps to keep up with the woman’s long strides.
+When Goda turned and walked again, Kanna only sped up her own furious steps to keep up with the woman’s long strides.
 “You’re damn right I’m serious!
 How can I not be?
-Every second with you is like a threat that never sees fruition!
+Every second with you is like a hanging threat that never bears fruit!
 Every time I look at those looming shoulders of yours and that unfeeling, insolent face, I feel like I’m on the verge of being attacked.
 It makes me sick!
 It makes me wish that you would just tear me limb from limb already, so that I can finally rid myself of this constant fear!”

 “Are you insane?”
-Goda called out without looking at her.
-Hearing Goda raise her voice gave Kanna an odd satisfaction, and she still wasn’t sure why.
+Goda said without looking at her.
+Hearing Goda raise her voice gave Kanna an odd satisfaction.
 “You actually want me to beat you?”

 “No!
 I want you to—”

 And then Kanna stopped dead in her tracks.
-She knew exactly what she wanted.
+Suddenly, she knew exactly what she wanted.

-But she erased it from her mind before she could become fully conscious of it.
-It felt dangerous.
+But she erased it from her mind before she could fully picture what it was.
+It felt too dangerous.
 Her chest tightened from sensing even just the surface of it.
 The echoes of her throbbing heart were growing ever more distracting inside her.

-There were other parts of her that were throbbing, too.
-She couldn’t understand it.
-She wanted something—but she didn’t dare picture what it was, even though it was too late to deny it; she already knew.
+There were other parts of her that were throbbing, too, parts of her that burned with a strange hunger.
+She couldn’t understand it—but she couldn’t ignore it anymore, either.
 She was anxious that Goda had also figured it out.

-Goda didn’t ask anything.
+Thankfully, Goda didn’t ask for further clarity.
 She only kept walking, and so with some relief, Kanna followed from a few paces behind until that intense, unnameable feeling began to fade.
 Still, some edges of it remained that were hard to shake off.

 Once they wandered close to the inn, that low rumbling inside of her blended with a louder rumbling outside.
 The ground was moving beneath her feet.
-She lifted her eyes from the sand to find the source of the sound, and the hot, noxious breath of a monster struck her in the face.
+She lifted her eyes from the sand to find the source of that sound—but instead she found the hot, noxious breath of a monster striking her in the face.

 It was the tailpipe of a truck that coughed out smoke.
 Many times larger than Goda’s rig, a searing heat emanated from every corner of the beast, as if the whole thing was bursting with some internal fire.

-From the side of the truck that hovered over the both of them like a building, a woman with bulky shoulders emerged.
-She was wearing the uniform of a soldier and she looked down at them from the open door of the truck.
+From the side of a truck that hovered over them like a building, a woman with bulky shoulders emerged.
+She was wearing the uniform of a soldier and she looked down at them from the open door.

 “Nope,” Goda answered, much too casually.
-“Try someone else, buddy.”
+“Try someone else, sister.”

 The soldier scratched her head and looked across the plain.
 “Well, someone’s gotta bring us dinner, nah?”